dalisoft/airlight/packages/airlight/packages/prettier-config/README.md

-# airlight-config-prettier
+# prettier-config-airlight

-Prettier configuration to use with combine of [airlight-config-prettier](../eslint-node)
+Prettier configuration to use with combine of [prettier-config-airlight](../eslint-config-node)

 ## Installation